 - Disaggregated Graduation Rates (.pdf) Disaggregated graduation rates by gender, ethnicity and financial aid

-- Disaggregated Graduation Rates (Athletes only) (.pdf) Disaggregated graduation rates of students receiving athletic student aid by gender and ethnicity
+- Disaggregated Graduation Rates (with Athlete tables) (.pdf) Disaggregated graduation rates of students receiving athletic student aid, as well as all students, by gender and ethnicity

 The following retention rates are for first-time, full-time freshmen: